iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/index.md

 - [Getting started with the imodel console](challenge-imodel-console.md)

-Learn useful queries to make the most of your imodels.
+Learn useful queries to make the most out of visualizing your imodels.